vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ### Compression / Minification

 Another cool feature of sprockets is compression of these files—also called minification.
 This process cuts out a lot of the fat like getting rid of unnecessary whitespace and comments.
 People also call this process *uglify*—and of course there is a gem called [uglifier](https://github.com/lautis/uglifier) which does a beautiful job at this.
 Names like this makes me love programming even more.
 Compared to JS asset minification CSS uglification is not that complicated.
-Behind the scenes , the JS part is a bit more involved and needs more finesse.
+FYI, behind the scenes , the JS part is a bit more involved and needs more finesse.

-To get started you’ll need to add the following to your **config.rb** file.
-Actually you just need to uncomment these lines under your **:build** block.
+To get started you’ll need to add the following to your **config.rb** file:

 ``` ruby